chenshuang1994/Open-Enviroment-Intent-Prediction-With-MindSpore/README.md

-## Source code for 'Towards Open Environment Intent Prediction'.
+## Source code for 'Towards Open Environment Intent Prediction' with MindSpore.

 ## Dependencies
 ### Use anaconda to create python environemnt: